 Bulk-cooking and storing hot food safely

 With 13 million of us now stuck in lockdown, Aussies everywhere are looking for ways to stave off impending cabin fever.
 Along with watching all of Netflix and staring wistfully out the window, home cooking has become one of the most popular iso activities, with bored housebound people across the nation flexing those culinary muscles in an effort to stay sane.
-But if you’re cooking up enormous batches of tasty winter warmers, it’s important that you prep, store and reheat those vat-loads of food safely, or you and your family might end up spending lockdown driving the porcelain bus.
+But if you’re bulk-cooking enormous batches of tasty winter warmers, it’s important that you prep, store and reheat those vat-loads of food safely.
+Otherwise you and your family might end up spending lockdown driving the porcelain bus.

 Council Chair of the Food Safety Information Council, Cathy Moir, says that while this is the perfect time of year to bulk-cook winter favourites like soups, casseroles and stews, if we don’t handle them with care, they can become a food safety risk.

-“Cooking in bulk is cost-effective, saves time and reduces waste,” Moir says.
-“But we need to be extra careful handling large amounts of food – if they’re left to cool slowly, bacteria can grow, producing dangerous toxins that won’t be destroyed by further cooking.”
+“Bulk-cooking is cost-effective, saves time and reduces waste,” Moir says.
+“But we need to be extra careful handling large amounts of food.
+If they’re left to cool slowly, bacteria can grow.
+This produces dangerous toxins that won’t be destroyed by further cooking.”

 So, before you head back into the kitchen to start whipping up your next bumper batch of beef bourguignon, make sure you follow these simple food safety tips.

-Make sure your bulk-cooked food reaches a temperature of 75°C in the centre, which you can check by using a cooking thermometer.
+Make sure your bulk-cooked food reaches a temperature of 75°C in the centre.
+You can check this by using a cooking thermometer.
 If you’re using a slow cooker, always follow the instructions and make sure the cooker keeps the food at a safe holding temperature of 60°C or above until you’re ready to eat it.

 Storing leftovers safely

 If you’ve cooked a large batch of food, divide it into small portions, about the size of a takeaway container, so they cool quickly.
 Either freeze them if you want to keep them longer, or refrigerate at or under 5°C as soon as they’ve stopped steaming.
-Use them within 2 to 3 days (or one day if you’re in a high-risk group such as being pregnant, elderly or having a poor immune system).
-Don’t forget to write the date on the container.
+Then use them within 2-3 days.
+Or, if you’re in a high-risk group (pregnant, elderly or with a poor immune system), it’s best to use within one day.
+Write the date on the container as a reminder.

 Taking lunches to work (once you’re back)